Non-human identities and AI agents

 Traditional enterprise security solutions usually work towards protecting human identities in an org.
-However, most SaaS applications also have non-human identities.
-These non-human identities often have elevated privileges that affect a large number of resources, are inactive or stale, and are difficult to monitor.
+However, most SaaS apps also have non-human identities.
+These non-human identities often have elevated privileges that affect many resources, are inactive or stale, and are difficult to monitor.

 For example, when an employee leaves a company, their account (human identity) gets deactivated.
 However, it's challenging to identify their associated service accounts, API keys, automation scripts, and machine identities that often have elevated access.
 These factors make NHIs a potential target for malicious actors.